tralamazza/circular_buffer/README.md

 1. cmake CMakeLists.txt
 2. make

-CircularBuffer is built and run, an executable 'CircularBuffer' will be created CMakeLists.txt has command to run the CircularBuffer Testcases for each build to encourage Test driven development.
+CircularBuffer is built and run, an executable 'CircularBuffer' will be created.

+CMakeLists.txt has command to run the CircularBuffer Testcases for each build to encourage Test driven development.

 ## Run

-In the circular_buffer path, 'CircularBuffer' executable will be created after successful build Execute the following command to run the testcases.
+In the circular_buffer path, 'CircularBuffer' executable will be created after successful build.

+Execute the following command to run the testcases.
 ./CircularBuffer